 If you haven’t tried wakeboarding before, let’s just say you’re missing out on a spectacular sport.
 It’s fun and has a myriad of health and fitness benefits to boot if you make it a regular part of your lifestyle.
 After all, going to the gym is so mainstream…

 If you’re on the hunt for the best wakeboard boat and need a little help choosing the right one, we happen to be experts.
-We’ve ranked the 10 best wakeboard boats for 2020 to help point you in the right direction, and also put together a comprehensive buyer’s guide with lots of helpful tips on how to pick the best one.
+We’ve ranked the 10 best wakeboard boats to help point you in the right direction, and also put together a comprehensive buyer’s guide with lots of helpful tips on how to pick the best one.

 MasterCraft is no stranger to the boating space.
 So, when they launched the NXT series of wakeboard boats, it just reinforced what we already knew them to be – true masters of their craft.

 The 2020 NXT22 is a true masterpiece.
 It is feature-rich with a host of comfort and convenience features that leave you wanting more.

 Standard features of the NXT22 include a 60 hp Ilmor 6.0L engine mounted on to a vector drive hull that leaves a thick, powerful wake that’s the dream of any wakeboard surfer.

 It also has comfortable seating that can accommodate up to 14 people at a time, analog gauges and switches for easy control and viewing of the boat’s settings, and a 4.3-inch digital screen that comes with factory presets suited for a host of water sports activities.